Study Confirms That Dairy Does Not Prevent Bone Loss Or Fractures

 Synopsis

-A new study compared daily dairy intake to changes in lumbar spine and femoral neck BMD and risk of bone fracture.
+A study compared daily dairy intake to changes in lumbar spine and femoral neck BMD and risk of bone fracture.
 Researchers tracked the femoral neck BMD of 1,109 women and the lumbar spine BMD of 1,097 women.

 Study Concludes That Dairy Doesn't Improve Bone Health